anthonyec/website/src/_posts/2017-08-01-improving-car-dashboards-notes/index.md

 <!-- description: Slides and research notes for the lighting talk presentation I did at Visualising Data London. -->

-# Improving the in-car dashboard and console
+# Improving the in-car dashboard and console presentation notes

 ## Overview
 Here are the slides and research notes for the lighting talk presentation I did at [Visualising Data London](https://www.meetup.com/Visualising-Data-London/).